Pages

 The local birds of prey were having a whale of a time, with two Peregrines in view throughout most of the watch and two different Sparrowhawks attempting to cash in on this sudden influx of suitable prey.

 Grounded migrants were far fewer spread than they were on Friday up here, with just five Chiffchaffs recorded compared to 25 two days before.
 However it was nice to finally bump into a Yellow-browed Warbler as I have been hunting high and low for one recently.
-When I say 'bump into' though I didn't actually see it as it was deep in the Undercliff (somewhere dead centre of the above photo!) however I half-heard it a couple of times and then thankfully confirmed its presence with a much clearer call.
+When I say 'bump into' though I didn't actually see it as it was deep in The Undercliff (somewhere dead centre of the above photo!) however I half-heard it a couple of times and then thankfully confirmed its presence with a much clearer call.

 Which brings me on to my new toy...
-I will be doing a separate blog post on what it is, how much it costs, the results, etc. But this was its first outing and I was shocked when reviewing the recording tonight (almost an hour in length!) to hear the Yellow-browed!
+I will be doing a separate blog post on what it is, how much it cost, the results, etc. But this was its first outing and I was shocked when reviewing the recording tonight (almost an hour in length!) to hear the Yellow-browed!
 And three more times than I heard it in the field!
 Time to turn your speakers up...

-Gavin has kindly sent me a cleaned up version of this audio file, and a spectrogram, however it took me so long to upload my clip I will wait to share the improved one when I have got a bit better with this audio malarkey!
+Gavin has kindly sent me a cleaned up version of the above audio file, and a spectrogram, however it took me so long to upload my clip I will wait to share the improved one when I have got a bit better with this audio malarkey!
 I was amazed to hear there were actually six calls recorded of the Yellow-browed in my recording from today, all in a ten second window, and then no further sound or any sight of it.
 Must have had a rapid bout of calling and then moved on.
 I cannot tell you how much I was grateful for my new toy, the early signs of its usefulness clear to see, and its capabilities very promising indeed.

 So all in all a great morning out!